e271828e/Flight.jl/docs/notes/design/framework_spec.md

 directions (§14.5).

-The views themselves are unchanged in meaning: own state (`x`, `m` from the flat buffer and mode cells; `z` from its cell), own published signals (`y`, gathered from own table cells — `local_types` cells included alongside declared ports, locals existing precisely for this own-later-consumption read, §13.2), inputs (`u`, gathered from foreign cells through the wiring's name binding), the clock (`t`, and `Δt` — see §11.5), and scratch (`ws`, §9.3).
-The signal table holds only *produced* signals, never transported ones: each datum has exactly one home — buffer for `x`, cells for `z`/`m`, table for signals — and no store mirrors another.
+The views themselves are unchanged in meaning: own state (`x`, `m` from the flat buffer and mode stores; `z` from its store), own published signals (`y`, gathered from own table cells — `local_types` cells included alongside declared ports, locals existing precisely for this own-later-consumption read, §13.2), inputs (`u`, gathered from foreign cells through the wiring's name binding), the clock (`t`, and `Δt` — see §11.5), and scratch (`ws`, §9.3).
+The signal table holds only *produced* signals, never transported ones: each datum has exactly one home — buffer for `x`, stores for `z`/`m`, table for signals — and no store mirrors another.
 Every bundle field earns its place as a view genuinely readable, and no further "simplification" exists that does not introduce a copy: eliminating `u` would mean republishing